RV Tech Lab

 ⚠️ Safety Notice

 Safety Notice: Disconnect power at the breaker before accessing the rooftop unit.
-Capacitors store electrical charge even when power is off — always discharge both terminals with an insulated screwdriver before handling.
+Capacitors store electrical charge even when power is off — a charged run capacitor can deliver a serious shock.
+Always discharge both terminals with a fully insulated screwdriver before handling, gripping only the insulated handle.
+You will hear a loud snap — this is expected.
 Do not keep resetting a breaker that trips immediately on AC startup.
+For full terms, see our Disclaimer at rvtechlab.com/legal/disclaimer.

 Coleman Mach RV Air Conditioner Not Cooling: Fix Every Failure